University of Rajshahi: Activities

 The physical education department of the university has 27 instructors and is equipped with a 25,000-seat stadium, two gymnasiums, one swimming pool, four football grounds, one hockey ground, four tennis courts, two basketball courts and a squash court.

-The Teacher Students Center was designed to be the center of cultural activities of the university.
+The Teacher Students Center was designed to be the centre of cultural activities of the university.
 The reception of fresh students, the celebration of national holidays, and the annual cultural competition are key cultural events at the campus.
 The university is home to recitation groups like Shwanan, and drama groups like Anushilon and the Rajshahi University Drama Association.
 A vibrant fine arts scene thrives around the Department of Fine Arts, and the campus hosts exhibitions each year.
 The university has branches of all major national cultural groups, including Udichi and Gono Natto Shongstha.

 During the three major national days — Language Movement Day (21 February), Independence Day (26 March) and Victory Day (16 December) — the university hosts public meetings, cultural programs and political activities.
 On these days, students and teachers, going barefoot, congregate around the Shaheed Minar and pay their respect.
 During the major Muslim religious occasions of Eid, the university is usually deserted as students go home to be with their families.
 Other religiously important days like Shabe-barat are observed through discussions and religious activities.
-The major Hindu festival celebrated in the university is Saraswati Puja—Saraswati, the goddess of knowledge, is worshiped in a central location as well as individually in many residential halls.
+The major Hindu festival celebrated in the university is Saraswati Puja—Saraswati, the goddess of knowledge, is worshipped in a central location as well as individually in many residential halls.
 The Bengali new year, Pohela Baisakh is also observed with much pomp.